Best Thick Canned Salsa Recipe with Step-by-Step Tutorial

 5) Prepare Onions

-Peel and quarter onions, chopping enough to equal 1-1/2 cups, either by hand or in a food processor, and add to the pot.
+Peel and quarter onions, chopping enough to equal 1-1/2 cups, either by hand or in the same food processor you’ve been using, and add to the stock pot.

 6) Mince Garlic

-Again, by hand or throw them in the processor, too.
+Again, finely chop the garlic by hand or throw them in the processor, too.

 NOTE: there are 6 cloves instead of the 3 the recipe calls for – remember I’m doubling the recipe, in order to get 10 to 11 pints out of each canning session.